Match-Yang/easy_example_react_native/README.md

 ### Method call

-The calling sequence of the SDK interface is as follows: createEngine --> onRoomUserUpdate、onRoomUserDeviceUpdate、onRoomTokenWillExpire、onRoomExtraInfoUpdate、onRoomStateUpdate --> joinRoom --> setLocalVideoView/setRemoteVideoView --> enableCamera、enableMic --> leaveRoom
+The calling sequence of the SDK interface is as follows: createEngine --> onRoomUserUpdate、onRoomUserDeviceUpdate、onRoomExtraInfoUpdate、onRoomStateUpdate --> joinRoom --> setLocalVideoView/setRemoteVideoView --> enableCamera、enableMic --> leaveRoom

 #### Create engine